Chopped Liver and Unions

 Suitable for Age 12 +

-“Striking is the only power we have” is a recent quote from 2022.
-It’s certainly nothing new.
+Welcome to the East End of London.
+In 1888 the Matchgirls strike leads the way in industrial action and the formation of the Trades Union movement, then in 1968 the women of Fords in Dagenham strike, leading to the introduction of equal pay legislation.
 In the East End the fire of change has been burning for over a century and its women have always known how to say “we deserve more; we deserve better”.

 REVIEWS